Financial-Times/n-syndication/README.md

 Create a release tag [in Github](https://github.com/Financial-Times/n-syndication/releases) following the Semver convention and prefixing the release number with `v`.
 This will make this available as a bower component at that version.

 If you are wanting to deploy to FT.com, after creating the tag you will need to coordinate the release for [these repos](https://github.com/search?q=org%3AFinancial-Times+filename%3Abower.json+n-syndication+NOT+repo%3AFinancial-Times%2Fnext-alpha-front-page+NOT+repo%3AFinancial-Times%2Fn-ui+NOT+repo%3AFinancial-Times%2Fn-syndication&type=Code).
 You should create a pull request updating the package version in the repo's `bower.json`.

-## How does it work

-The `n-syndication` module first checks to see if a user is "syndication enabled".

-If they are it aggregates all the content IDs it finds on a page by querying for all the `[data-content-id]` attributes in each [n-teaser](https://github.com/Financial-Times/n-teaser).

-It sends them to the [next-syndication-api](https://github.com/Financial-Times/next-syndication-api), which returns back an Array of Objects for each content ID that can be syndicated according to what this user's contract specifies.

-When a user then clicks a syndicator icon, a modal is displayed with `save` and/or `download` buttons enabled/disabled, along with the appropriate messaging, also according to the user's contractual rights.

-## I can't see the icons!

-You need to be a syndication subscriber to see them.
-On a technical level this means having `S1` in your [products list](https://session-next.ft.com/products), which should be the default case for all FT developer accounts, but if not then contact syndhelp@ft.com.

-The icons can be toggled on/off using the `syndication` flag via the [Flag Toggler](https://toggler.ft.com/).

-## Where does the data come from?
-The Content API has the property `canBeSyndicated` which is a string containing either `yes`, `no` or `verify`.
-This property is available in Next's Elastic search cluster and in [Next API](https://github.com/Financial-Times/next-api)

 ## This is just some javascript - is there other code elsewhere?
 Yep - These links will probably be wrong pretty soon but will hopefully point you in the right direction: